iccsw/iccsw.doc.ic.ac.uk.2017/contents/cfp.md

   * Technical papers focused on current topics in computer science and describing (preliminary) research results
   * Tool papers describing the design, functionality and applicability of a software tool.
 * An abstract track, for students who want to present initial unpublished work and results.
-* A poster session to display the work submitted as paper or abstract.
+* A poster session to display the work submitted as a paper or abstract.

 ---